babylonchain/networks/bbn-test-4/README.md

    which contains additional information about finality providers participating in the system such as their monikers, committed commission, and other identifying information.
-   Finality providers wishing to register more information about them to display on the testnet web interfaces, should submit their information there.*
+   Finality providers wishing to register more information about themselves to display on the testnet web interfaces, should submit their information there.*